Skip to main content

 The program is also a great fit for full-time students who seek to gain in-demand technical skills and a valuable MSEE credential before launching their careers in the industry.
 The PMP accepts F1 international students and provides the same CPT and OPT opportunities as our traditional daytime master’s program.

-If I enroll in the Professional Master’s Program, can I later transfer to the daytime Master’s program?
+If I enroll in the PMP, can I later transfer to the daytime Master’s program?

-Students wishing to transfer from one program to another must formally apply to the program of their choice via the standard admissions process and be admitted.
+Students wishing to transfer from one program to another must formally apply to the program of their choice via the standard admissions process.

-Can I do this program on a part-time basis, or on evenings and weekends?
+Can I do this program on a part-time basis or on evenings?

 Yes.
 The PMP is designed both for part-time working professionals, and students interested in taking full-time courses in the evening.
 Part-time study is considered less than 10 credits per quarter, and full-time study is considered 10 credits or more per quarter.
 Note that international students on F1 visa are required to study full-time (10 or more credits per quarter).